 Improves your balance!
 Balance is an important factor for everybody.
 Having balance and stability issues can have a large effect on our day to day lives.
 It can affect you even more if you are an athlete or a senior citizen.
 A strong core will keep your body and torso more stable whenever you move or exercise.

 Strong core muscles alleviate back issues.
-Training your abs and core will help you relieve back pain and prevent injuries.
+Training your stomach and core will help you relieve back pain and prevent injuries.
 A strong core is essential for good lower back health.
 Without strong abs and core muscles, your body will rely more on its bones and ligaments, putting a lot more pressure and stress on those and increasing your chances for injuries and even causing back pain.

 It will improve your other lifts.
 Your core muscles play a huge role in many exercises and lifts.
 Many compound exercises like the deadlift, overhead press, and squats all put huge pressure on your core muscles and rely heavily on them for stability.
 Often people plateau or stall at those lifts because of their weak abdominal muscles and core.
 Training your core muscles will help you overcome your plateau and let you lift heavier weights for more repetitions.

 Improves your sport- and athletic performance!
-Your core and ab muscles play a vital role in many sports such as soccer, football, track and field, fighting sports, etc. Training your abs will increase your flexibility, core stability, endurance, and your core strength, allowing you to generate more power whenever needed.
+Your core muscles play a vital role in many sports such as soccer, football, track and field, fighting sports, etc. Training your abs will increase your flexibility, core stability, endurance, and your core strength, allowing you to generate more power whenever needed.
 Basically, you use your core muscles in every sport whether you are running, jumping, or throwing.
 Training and strengthening your core will help you improve in all of them.

 It will affect your everyday life!
 Strong and trained core muscles will greatly improve your daily life.
 A strong core will make all your daily chores and activities, including working out, much easier, and enjoyable.